Understanding the Variations of Alcohol

 Variations of Alcohol

 Standard Drink Size

-Since we will be going into different drink options, it would be beneficial to review the specifics for the standard drink sizes.
-Standard sizes may differ from what is consumed in our own homes, however restaurants and other retailers of alcohol are more likely to comply with the sizes.
+Since we will be going into different drink options, it would be beneficial to review the specifics of the standard drink sizes.
+Standard sizes may differ from what is consumed in our own homes, however, restaurants and other retailers of alcohol are more likely to comply with the sizes.

 Keep in mind, however, that the amount of liquid in your bottle, glass, or can doesn’t necessarily match up to the amount of alcohol that is actually present in your drink.